Simulus: Combining Improvements in Sample-Efficient World Model Agents: Experiments

 \subsection{Results}

 \AlgName{} achieves state-of-the-art performance across all three benchmarks (Figure~\ref{fig:first-page-results}).
 On Atari 100k, it outperforms all baselines across key metrics (Figure~\ref{fig:dmc-atari-aggregated-main-results}).
 Notably, \AlgName{} is the first planning-free world model to reach human-level IQM and median scores, achieving superhuman performance on \textbf{13} out of 26 games (Table~\ref{table:main-results}, Appendix~\ref{sec:appendix-additional-results}).
-Building on REM, these gains are attributed to the integration of the proposed components, demonstrating their combined effectiveness.
+In Section \ref{sec:ablation-studies}, we show that these gains are attributed to the integration of the proposed components, demonstrating their individual and combined effectiveness.

-\paragraph{Effectiveness in continuous environments} Figure~\ref{fig:dmc-atari-aggregated-main-results} provides compelling evidence that token-based architectures can perform well in continuous domains—even with compact vocabularies: \AlgName{} consistently matches DreamerV3 across most tasks and slightly outperforms it on average.
+\paragraph{Effectiveness in continuous control environments} Figure~\ref{fig:dmc-atari-aggregated-main-results} provides compelling evidence that token-based architectures can perform well in continuous domains, even with compact vocabularies: \AlgName{} consistently matches DreamerV3 across most tasks and slightly outperforms it on average.

-\paragraph{Effectiveness in environments with multi-modal observations} We evaluate multi-modality performance in Craftax, as it combines an image-like 2D grid map with a vector of features, involving multiple tokenizers ($\Tokenizer$). \AlgName{} maintains sample-efficiency in this multi-modal environment, outperforming both concurrent world model methods (Figure~\ref{fig:first-page-results}) and all model-free baselines (Figure~\ref{fig:craftax-main-results}), including exploration-focused algorithms.
+\paragraph{Effectiveness in environments with multi-modal observations} We evaluate multi-modality performance in Craftax, as it combines a symbolic image-like grid map with a vector of continuous features, involving multiple tokenizers ($\Tokenizer$). \AlgName{} maintains sample-efficiency in this multi-modal environment, outperforming both concurrent world model methods (Figure~\ref{fig:first-page-results}) and all model-free baselines (Figure~\ref{fig:craftax-main-results}), including exploration-focused algorithms.
 With 444 tokens per observation arranged into sequences of 147 embeddings, even short trajectories in Craftax contain thousands of tokens, demonstrating \AlgName{}'s efficient handling of long sequences.
 These findings indicate that the world model ($\WM$) and controller ($\Controller$) maintain strong performance under multi-modal inputs when processed by the proposed modular tokenizer.